Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization

+\item $\mathbb{O}_1$ (path-destruction): Randomly removes connections between $\kappa(st)$ pairs of interconnected substations, with the perturbation magnitude adjusted based on stagnation iterations (Eq. \eqref{eq: delta}).
+Initially, when stagnation is low, fewer connections (2–4 pairs) are removed for fine local refinement; as stagnation increases, the number of removed connections rises (6–8 pairs) to enhance large-scale diversification and escape local optima.
+This adaptive approach effectively balances exploitation and exploration by increasing perturbation strength during extended stagnation.

-\item ${\mathbb{D}}^{(2)}$: intra-feeder 2-opt destruction, which selects two non-adjacent edges (between substations) along the same feeder's substation sequence and performs a 2-opt recombination.
-That is, it reverses the intervening path segment between the selected edges to yield a new, potentially shorter, route configuration.
+\item $\mathbb{O}_2$ (intra-feeder 2-opt): Selects two non-adjacent edges along the same feeder's substation sequence and performs 2-opt recombination by reversing the intervening segment.
+This operator refines the substation ordering within individual feeders to reduce inter-substation distances.

-\item ${\mathbb{D}}^{(3)}$: inter-feeder 2-opt destruction, which selects two distinct feeders and one edge (between substations) on each, then exchanges the corresponding route segments.
+\item $\mathbb{O}_3$ (inter-feeder 2-opt): Selects one edge from each of two distinct feeders and exchanges the corresponding substation segments.
+This operator redistributes terminal stations across feeders to balance feeder loads and improve connectivity.

-\item $\mathbb{R}$: unified route re-planning, which restores feasibility in a partially disrupted solution by reconnecting all affected terminal pairs on the road graph using a modified A* algorithm.
-In its standard form, A* evaluates neighbors via \( f(n) = g(n) + h(n) \), where \( g(n) \) is the exact cost from the start to node \( n \) and \( h(n) \) is an evaluated cost from \( n \) to the goal.
-In our approach, \( h(n) \) is defined as the Manhattan distance and \( g(n) \) is revised to include trench-sharing and cable-placement costs, as in Equation \eqref{eq: objective}, thereby encouraging lower total cost through the deployment of parallel cables along shared edges.
-When multiple routes require re-planning, their processing order is randomized.

-\item $\mathbb{E}$: cost evaluation function, which computes the objective by aggregating cable-length and trench-construction costs over edges, as defined in Equation \eqref{eq: objective}.

-\item $SetKappa$: adaptive perturbation function, that incrementally adjusts the perturbation size \(\kappa\) according to the number of stagnation occurrences \(st\), as in Equation \eqref{eq: delta}.
-This scheme balances exploitation (smaller \(\kappa\) when improving) and exploration (larger \(\kappa\) under stagnation) during iteration.

 \end{itemize}